KannanDivakaran/reduxtoolkit-jest-axios/README.md

 # reduxtoolkit-jest-axios

-A sample application with Redux toolkit, Jest and Axios To quick start with Redux toolkit please go through the official site https://redux-toolkit.js.org/tutorials/quick-start
+A sample application with Redux toolkit, Jest and Axios.
+To quick start with Redux toolkit please go through the official site https://redux-toolkit.js.org/tutorials/quick-start